-- a) Lands designated Langstaff Gateway Regional Centre Residential on Schedule 'AA' - Detailed Land Use may be zoned to permit residential uses in the form of townhouses, apartments and other multiple dwelling forms of no less than 3 storeys and generally in accordance with the density and height provisions set out in Schedule ' CC' - Development Blocks and Schedule 'EE' - Height Control Plan. - b) Where lands have been designated Langstaff Regional Centre Residential, the prominent use shall be for housing and related purposes.
-Public, institutional and recreational uses which are compatible and which serve the basic residential uses such as schools operated by the York Region District School Board and the York Catholic District School Board, parks, libraries, fire stations, day care centres, and places of worship may also be permitted. - c) The number and distribution of Langstaff Gateway Regional Centre -Residential housing units will be established through the preparation of Precinct Plans. - d) The maximum Floor Space Index of all development in each Development Block shall be generally as shown on Schedule 'CC' - Development Blocks. - e) Minimum and maximum building heights shall be generally as shown on Schedule 'EE' Height Control Plan - f) Standards for building placement and podium heights shall be in general accordance with the Langstaff Gateway Urban Design and Streetscape Guidelines.
+a) Lands designated Langstaff Gateway Regional Centre - Residential on Schedule 'AA' - Detailed Land Use may be zoned to permit residential uses in the form of townhouses, apartments and other multiple dwelling forms of no less than 3

+- storeys and generally in accordance with the density and height provisions set out in Schedule 'CC' Development Blocks and Schedule 'EE' Height Control Plan. - b) Where lands have been designated Langstaff Regional Centre Residential, the prominent use shall be for housing and related purposes.
+Civic uses, including institutional, public, and recreational uses, such as: schools operated by the York Region District School Board and the York Catholic District School Board, parks, libraries, emergency services, day care centres, and places of worship, which are compatible and serve the residential uses, may also be permitted. - c) The number and distribution of Langstaff Gateway Regional Centre Residential housing units will be established through the preparation of Precinct Plans. - d) The maximum Floor Space Index of all development in each Development Block shall be generally as shown on Schedule 'CC' Development Blocks. - e) Minimum and maximum building heights shall be generally as shown on Schedule 'EE' Height Control Plan